The health benefits of onions does not end with their ability to give meals a sweet flavor.

 For people with diabetes, eating onions can be very helpful as it can help in controlling your blood sugar level.

-Compounds like quercetin and sulphur found in onions possess antidiabetic effects.
+Compounds like quercetin and sulfur found in onions possess antidiabetic effects.

 Research has shown that quercetin interacts with cells in the small intestine, pancreas, skeletal muscle, fat tissue, and liver to control whole-body blood sugar regulation.